Novic812/bay/doc/social.md

 TopTopic | Topic submissions are reviewed to prevent duplication of existing Trendiee | Your post is awaiting moderation
 Tumblr | Infinite scroll
+Twii | Twii has closed
 Twincl | Insecure Connection
 Twitter | Infinite scroll
 Upbeat | ERROR 403: Forbidden
 vi.sualize.us | Discontinued
+Viadeo | Connect with 720 000 recruiters and professionals
 Viralicious | Laugh with funny jokes about blondes, yo mama, science, family Voat.co | Sorry, you are doing that too fast.
 Please try again in 1 minute WallKeeper | Under Maintenance